fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 In both cases, the data is not directly exposed to the public.
 The public must go through a controlling authority to access the data and access occurs under terms set by that authority.
-Client-server networks enable this control by using the location of a host to identify a resource.
+This control is possible because client-server networks use the location of a host to identify a resource.
-The data is tied to the host and whoever controls the host controls the data.
+Location addressing ties a resource to its host and whoever controls the host controls the data.
 This kind of control is harder to achieve on a peer-to-peer network because the data is not identified by or tied to a location.
 If a host tries to control access to the data, a client can route around this